 The simplest advice is to try, as far as is possible, to avoid being alone with a pupil.
 Where one-to-one contact does happen, e.g. in music lessons, guidance interviews, it should be arranged with others, where possible, within ear shot or vision.

-(i) Physical contact
+(i) Physical contact and the use of Reasonable Force

 This may be for the purpose of:

 - care

 - instruction

 - restraint